Far-Western Development Region, Nepal: Major cities

 Dhangadhi is a sub metropolitan city in Far-Western Nepal (Sudurpashchim Province) is located in Kailali District of Seti Zone.

 Mahendranagar is the headquarters of the Kanchanpur District in Mahakali Zone.
 It is located nearby Mahakali River, 6 km north of the India border, and is inhabited by the indigenous Tharu people and other groups.

 Tikapur is another biggest city in the Far-Western region.
 It was popular for tourism and trade as it serves the best transit point for Nepal-India border in the Far-Western region.

 Dipayal-Silgadhi Municipality is the headquarters of Doti District and the Far-Western Region.
 It was within trekking distance of Khaptad National Park.
 Dipayal was also the name of the valley encompassing the Seti River.

 Amargadhi was the headquarters of Dadeldhura District.

+Major National Highways

 Akhand Sudurpaschim

-Akhand Sudurpaschim (अखण्ड सुदूरपश्चिम) is a movement orchestrated by the natives of Far Western Region aiming to create a separate state and self-determination rights(independence) for the native population.
+Akhand Sudurpaschim (अखण्ड सुदूरपश्चिम) is a movement orchestrated by the natives of Far Western Region aiming to create a separate province and self-determination rights for the native population.
 Natives have claimed two districts of Madhesh plain region: Kailali and Kanchanpur, while Madheshi based parties want a separate Madhesh province along with the two districts that geographically lie in the Terai-Madhesh Plains.
-The Far Western Region, inhabited by a majority of Doteli speaking people as of the 2011 census, shares a border with the Indian district of Uttarakhand and shares a similar ethnicity, language and culture.
 A movement against the central State “half-blood behavior" began on 26 April 2012, effectively halting state services, and ended upon the dissolution of the constitutional assembly on 28 May 2012.